dev-onejun/CSE-5334/papers/review.md

 #### II.
 Literature Review

-**Simpson's Paradox**
+##### A. Simpson's Paradox

-Simpson's Paradox refers that the result of statistics or probability data is reversed when the whole group of data is dividied into several small groups.
+Simpson's Paradox refers to the result of statistics or probability data is reversed when the whole group of data is divided into several small groups.
 The situation in UC Berkeley Gender Bias [[1](#mjx-eqn-1)] representatively showed the paradox.

-**Definition of keywords in IR Systems**
+##### B. Definition of keywords in IR Systems

 In order to address each language in IR, the common definition of terminologies is required.
-A *word* is a basic unit of language which the unit is separated by whitespace or punctuation in a text.
-A *term* is a meaningful unit, indexed and used in an IR system.
-The difference from *word* is that *term* is the basic units of meaning used to match documents with queries in the system.
-Additionally, *Term* is often called as normalized *word*.
-A *token* is a unit of text extracted from a document during the tokenization process.
+A **word** is a basic unit of language which the unit is separated by whitespace or punctuation in a text.
+A **term** is a meaningful unit, indexed and used in an IR system.
+The difference from **word** is that **term** is the basic units of meaning used to match documents with queries in the system.
+Additionally, **Term** is often called as normalized **word**.
+A **token** is a unit of text extracted from a document during the tokenization process.
 Tokenization is the proceess of breaking text into individual pieces which has multiple options to conduct the process.
-A *type* refers to the distinct class of tokens in a text.
+A **type** refers to the distinct class of tokens in a text.
 For instance, in the sentence "A dog sat on the mat with another dog", the tokens are ['A', 'dog', 'sat', 'on', 'the', 'mat', 'with', 'another', 'dog'], but the types are ['A', 'dog', 'sat', 'on', the', 'mat', 'with', 'another'], where 'dog' are repeated but only counted once as type.
-Due to their similarity, *type* and *term* are referred same as in most cases.
+Due to their similarity, **type** and **term** are referred same as in most cases.

 In summary, **1)** *word* is a string in a text, **2)** *token* is derived from *word* after tokenization processes which have their own pros and cons, **3)** *type* and *term* are referred to a list grouped the *token*s through the process of normalization under rules such as spelling or morphology.
 Hence, *Normalization* and *tokenization* are entailed.